mxli417/co_benchmark/README.md

-# Repository for the COLING2020 Paper: "Multi-label classification with pre-trained language models"
+# Repository for the Paper: "A new benchmark for NLP in Social Sciences: Evaluating the usefulness of pre-trained language models for classifying open-ended survey responses"

-This is the repository complementing our Paper submitted to the COLING2020 conference.
+This is the repository complementing our Paper submitted to the ICAART conference.

 We provide our used data in the folders "clean_data/" and " traintest_data/".
 The first contains the cleaned and matched verbatim-codes data for all of our 10 thematic data sets.
 The second contains